Skip to content

 B.S.
 Architecture, University of Tehran (2004)

-Dissertation: Aligning Contractual, Technological, and Organizational Elements to Achieve Higher Performance buildings: A Qualitative Comparative Analysis Approach
+Dissertation: Aligning Contractual, Technological, and Organizational Elements to Achieve Higher Performance buildings: A Qualitative Comparative Analysis Approach.
+Chair: Carrie Sturts Dossick.

 Currently: Assistant Professor, Shahid Beheshti University